VA Loan Eligible Properties & Minimum Property Requirements (MPRs)

 Discover exactly which properties qualify for your VA loan benefit and the Minimum Property Requirements your home must meet — including manufactured, modular, condos, multi-family, and more.

 VA loans can be used to purchase single-family homes, condos, multi-unit properties (up to 4 units), modular homes, and manufactured homes, provided they meet VA Minimum Property Requirements (MPRs).
 These standards ensure the home is safe, sanitary, and structurally sound, covering aspects like foundation, utilities, and pest control.
-The VA appraisal verifies MPR compliance and fair market value, protecting veterans from unsafe or overpriced properties.
+The VA appraisal verifies MPR compliance and fair market value, protecting Veterans from unsafe or overpriced properties.

-Understanding VA Loan Property Requirements
+Understanding VA Loan Minimum Property Requirements

 A key requirement for VA loans is that the property must serve as your primary residence.
 Investment properties, vacation homes, or vacant land are not eligible.
 Below is a table of eligible property types and their key requirements: